Investment Industry Regulatory Organization of Canada: Charges against Carolann Steinhoff

 IIROC imposed charges against broker, Carolann Steinhoff.
 Focusing on Steinhoff's activities between 2004 and 2007, IIROC contended that Steinhoff had instructed her assistants to falsify client documents and that she had obstructed IIROC investigations.
 Part of IIROC's contentions related to Steinhoff's instruction to her assistant to cut and paste a client's signature from an existing form to an unsigned guarantee.

 In 2011, the BCSC overturned IIROC's decision against Steinhoff.
 In overturning IRROC's decision, the BCSC stated that IIROC's ruling against Steinhoff was not supported by the objective evidence, but was made on the basis of character evidence.
 The BCSC panel also concluded that Steinhoff was entitled to defend herself and therefore overturned the charges against her for obstructing IIROC's investigation.

 Jurisdiction over former members dispute

 The organization has been involved in litigation over its power to discipline former members for their conduct while they were members.
 An Ontario Divisional Court decision in the matter of Stephen Taub ruled the Ontario Securities Act does not allow this.
 The British Columbia Court of Appeal reached a different conclusion in the matter of Charles Dass and upheld a decision of the British Columbia Securities Commission that IIROC does have jurisdiction over former members.
-Later the Ontario Court of Appeal reversed the Divisional Court decision and reached the same conclusion as the British Columbia Court.
+Later the Ontario Court of Appeal reversed the Ontario Divisional Court decision and reached the same conclusion as the British Columbia Court.
 In Saskatchewan and Alberta, provincial securities regulations state explicitly that self-regulatory organizations have the power to pursue enforcement activities with regards to former members.